mochify/renderly-legacy/README.md

 # Renderly

-Renderly is a .NET library and library for automated comparison of images.
+Renderly is a .NET library and application for automated comparison of images.
 It is intended for use in environments where you want to periodically check generated images against a reference image to see if any changes have caused the images to render differently or incorrectly.

 ## Source Code Layout